Mark Godbeer: BAMMA and Bellator MMA

 Between March 2012 and May 2016, Godbeer would remain undefeated in the BAMMA cage.
 During this time, he also signed on with Bellator MMA and would make a single appearance for the promotion, facing notable heavyweight Cheick Kongo on 4 October 2013 at Bellator 102.
-Following that loss, Godbeer would claim three straight victories in BAMMA, including winning the heavyweight title against Paul Taylor on 13 June 2015.
+Following that loss, Godbeer would claim three straight victories in BAMMA, including winning the world heavyweight title against Paul Taylor on 13 June 2015.
 During this run he would announce a brief retirement from MMA due to injury, but ended that retirement in May 2016 to defend the BAMMA heavyweight title.

 Ultimate Fighting Championship

 Godbeer signed with the UFC in September 2016.

 He made his promotional debut on 19 November 2016 against Justin Ledet at UFC Fight Night 99.
 He would lose the bout via submission in the first round.

 Godbeer was expected to face Todd Duffee on 4 March 2017, at UFC 209.
 However, Duffee pulled out of the fight in mid-February for undisclosed reasons.
 He was replaced by promotional newcomer Daniel Spitz.
-Godbeer got his first ufc win under coach Brian Martin Gallacher and the Scottish hit squad team by unanimous decision.
+Godbeer would win the bout via unanimous decision.

 Godbeer was expected to face Walt Harris on 7 October 2017 at UFC 216 before a fight-day injury to Derrick Lewis took him out of his scheduled fight with Fabricio Werdum.
 As a result, Harris was moved on to face Werdum, and Godbeer was pulled from the event.

 The bout with Harris was rescheduled for 4 November 2017 at UFC 217.
 Godbeer won the fight via disqualification after Harris hit Godbeer with a head kick following the referee called a time out due to a groin strike.

 Godbeer was expected to face promotional newcomer Dmitry Poberezhets on 17 March 2018 at UFC Fight Night 127.
 However, it was announced on 25 January 2018 Poberezhets was injured and he was replaced by Dmitriy Sosnovskiy.
 Godbeer lost the fight via submission in the second round.